 I have a copy of Wrath of the Black Manta that had a similar problem, but upon inspection, was caused by an inconsequential piece of plastic that worked its way loose.
 Further, nothing beats removing the game's board and giving the pins a thorough cleaning with products designed for that very purpose.
 Keeping the cartridge intact may simply move the gunk further up the pins, (in)conveniently out of reach.

-(Fun Fact: older cartridges may have an 'official' version of the Famicom-to-NES adapter, which can be used to legitimately play Famicom games directly on your NES!
-A list of games that may contain this adapter has been provided courtesy of Reddit.
+(Fun Fact: older cartridges may have an 'official' version of the Famicom-to-NES adapter (though an unofficial, much more user-friendly version by Hyperkin is now available), which can be used to legitimately play Famicom games directly on your NES!
 Anyone up for some Doki Doki Panic?)

 Once you get the cartridge apart, remove the board and apply the cleaning chemicals per the provided instructions.
 The set I bought included a paste that would be liberally spread across the pins, allowed to dry and removed with a paper towel.
 After a quick spritzing of the included polish, my pins were like new and every game I've done the repair on has worked flawlessly ever since.